m0lentum/starframe/plans.md

 **ECS**
 - serialize and deserialize levels using Serde
 - more storage types (see specs)
-- macro to create recipes with less verbosity
-    - this may also be able to remove a lot of complexity from the ObjectRecipe type: a recipe can (maybe) be a single generated function
 - component containers should probably use Option instead of mem::uninitialized (at least try and see how much this affects performance)
 - better error reporting for Systems